Psychosis. Symptoms and Treatment

 The most common type of delusions in psychosis are delusions of persecution.
 Symptoms of persecutory delusions include extreme paranoia, fears, and worries about imminent harm, even though the imaginary threat is unproven or impossible.
 In this type of delusion, the patient believes that someone (individual, organization, or group) is trying to harm him or his loved one.

-These delusions can range from plausible concerns, for example, loud voices in the neighbourhood, the person refers to himself, or infidelity of a spouse, to impossible or highly unlikely stories.
+These delusions can range from plausible concerns, for example, loud voices in the neighbourhood, the person referring to himself, or infidelity of a spouse, to impossible or highly unlikely stories.
 The person may believe that he or she is being spied on.
-He tends to repeat unsubstantiated accusations including police reports.
-The patient maintains and justifies his delusional ideas by any supporting, even unrealistic evidence, that he can find.
+He tends to repeat unsubstantiated accusations, including police reports.
+The patient maintains and justifies his delusional ideas with any supporting, even unrealistic, evidence that he can find.

-The fear and anxiety that accompanies paranoia is overwhelming.
-Depending on the severity of the condition, this could lead the sufferer taking radical measures to prevent or defend against the alleged threat.
-Left untreated, the persecutory delusions tend to get chronic and may persist life log.
+The fear and anxiety that accompanies paranoia are overwhelming.
+Depending on the severity of the condition, this could lead the sufferer to take radical measures to prevent or defend against the alleged threat.
+Left untreated, the persecutory delusions tend to get chronic and may persist for life.

 Delusions of reference

 Referential delusions are one of the most common psychotic symptoms.
 The term describes an individual’s false belief interpreting ordinary events and normal human behaviour as hidden messages referring to him.
-People in the grip of referential delusion see themselves at the centre of someone else’s attention and they remain resistant to contrary evidence.
+People in the grip of referential delusion see themselves at the centre of someone else’s attention, and they remain resistant to contrary evidence.
 These patients are convinced that people or secret services are watching them, talking about them, and planning to harm them.
-The patient interprets random or disconnected events as hidden message from the persecuting entity.
+The patient interprets random or disconnected events as hidden messages from the persecuting entity.
 They see themselves as the main protagonist of the story they created, and they perceive this story as real.
-The delusional scenario is based on defence mechanism called projection.
-Despite the apparent suffering, being at the centre of a plot supports the Ego which increases the subjective feeling of self-importance of those involved.
+The delusional scenario is based on a defense mechanism called projection.
+Despite the apparent suffering, being at the centre of a plot supports the Ego, which increases the subjective feeling of self-importance of those involved.

 Delusions of grandeur or megalomania